emoryici/Olympus_VSI_Scan/README.md

 ### Conversion

-Use below macro (right click and Save As... and then drag onto Fiji) to convert specified sub-image/series within vsi file to tif (also saves png thumbnail for easy viewing).
+Use IJ macro to convert specified sub-image/series within vsi file to tif (also saves png thumbnail for easy viewing).
 Select common size from above report, using the series number counted along the columns.
-Note, the first sizes listed prior to the largest are commonly image files, not data files.
+Note, the first sizes listed prior to the largest are commonly picture files, not data files.